 Recently I’ve noticed an increase in my dentist’s efforts to remind me of appointments.

 In the good old days, I would get a postcard two weeks before an appointment reminding me of the day and time.
-This was helpful because most of those appointments are made six months in advance.
+This was helpful because most appointments are made six months in advance.

-And then before I knew it, reminder phone calls replaced the postcards which started showing up in my mailbox about two weeks before the appointment.
+And then, before I knew it, reminder phone calls replaced the postcards, which started showing up in my mailbox about two weeks before the appointment.

 Fine by me!

-Then the reminder phone calls were joined by several reminder email messages a few days before the appointment – and even a text message asking me to hit reply to confirm that I will be there.
+Then the reminder phone calls were joined by several reminder email messages a few days before the appointment – and even a text message asking me to hit reply to confirm that I would be there.

-I have a business myself that struggles to find ways to remind clients of appointments, so I can appreciate and respect these reminders.
+I have a business that struggles to find ways to remind clients of appointments, so I can appreciate and respect these reminders.

-In fact, I kind of admire the persistence.
+In fact, I admire the persistence.

 But this got me thinking.